Configuring predictions

 • then compute a delivery date based on that shipping date

 In some specific cases, you may need to specify your own order or shipping date (f.i. to manually say there will be a 5 days delay for out-of-stock products, pre-orders products).
-You can do so by using the order.ordered_at and order.merchant_shipping_date properties:
+Also, if you have different preparation time per product and depending on time of year, you can adjust the order processing days to override the warehouse's.
+You can do so by using the order.ordered_at , order.merchant_shipping_date or order.order_processing_time properties:

 ShipupETA.fetchPredictions({